Signed Into Law

 Which agencies enforce HB5238?

-HB5238 is enforced by Local Law Enforcement (Police/Sheriff) and District Attorneys and County Prosecutors.
+HB5238 is enforced by District Attorneys and County Prosecutors and Local Law Enforcement (Police/Sheriff).

 Q

-The compliance urgency for HB5238 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB5238 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q